Emmanuelchapel/news-homepage-main/news-homepage-main2/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

-### What I learned

  while working through this project. i learned how to use Javascript function to create the open and close bar and also learn how to use linear-gradient in css